 The mission of the Center for Environmental Health in Northern Manhattan (CEHNM) is to identify and understand diseases resulting from environmental exposures with a special focus on translating scientific evidence into prevention.
 Our vision is to continue to be the premier intellectual hub and operational infrastructure for environmental health across Columbia University's Departments and Schools, the communities we serve, as well as partners, collaborators, agencies and stakeholders in the U.S. and globally.
 CEHNM's overarching goal is to foster innovation and interdisciplinary science, career development, and community partnerships.

 CEHNM brings together researchers and physician scientists from 14 different departments across Columbia University.
 Members concentrate their research in four thematic areas:

 - Climate and Health

-- Translation and Disease Prevention
+- Intervention and Disease Prevention

 While interconnected, these themes have a distinctive identity that cuts across exposures and diseases.
 Center researchers tend to concentrate their research interest in three areas: cancer, respiratory illnesses, and neurological and neurodegenerative diseases.

 The research of the CEHNM members is supported by three facility cores:

 - Exposure Assessment Facility Core

 - Study Design and Data Analytics Facility Core

 Together, the three facility cores form an effective pipeline of science to support members with a wide array of study design, exposure assessment, wet-lab, and data services throughout all the stages of their investigations.
 These include basic laboratory and animal model research, as well as human population studies.